 As you might imagine, there are quite a few benefits to employing this particular method when repairing a pipe.
-Before we get into the benefits, we'd like to briefly go over the specifics of the procedure with you.
+Before we get into the benefits of pipe bursting in Sacramento, we'd like to briefly go over the specifics of the procedure with you.

 The nose portion of the bursting head is usually smaller in diameter than the existing pipe.
 This is to maintain alignment and to make sure that the "burst" is uniform.
 Likewise the bottom of the bursting head is bigger than the inside diameter of the existing pipe, so that it may be properly broken.
 It's also a bit bigger than the outside diameter of the new pipe, in order to lessen the amount of friction on the new pipe, and to provide space for situating the pipe.

 How long has this innovative process been going on?
-Since the 70's, first developed it in the UK, D.J.
+Since the 70's, first developed in the UK, D.J.
 Ryan & Sons replacemented of a small-diameter 3 and 4-inch cast iron gas mains.
 It was later patented in the UK in 1981, and then in the US in 1986.
-Due to the enormous benefits this method has offered, it has seen an explosion over the last 30 years - adopted by North American gas, water, and sewer industries.
+Due to the enormous benefits that pipe bursting has offered, it has seen an explosion over the last 30 years - adopted by North American gas, water, and sewer industries.

 Benefits Of Pipe Bursting:

-With no digging involved, it's less labor intensive - nobody needs to operate large machinery to dig up a bunch of soil.
+With no digging involved, pipe bursting is less labor intensive - nobody needs to operate large machinery to dig up a bunch of soil.
 Likewise, contractors aren't going to be breaking their backs shoveling dirt, either.

 Pipe bursting also causes less damage to the area in which you're working; so there's less clean up and less repair necessary, subsequent to fixing the pipe.
-To this same point, we'd also like to add that pipe bursting is also "greener" than other more conventional methods of pipe repair.
-Handling toxic substances during the process of excavation can be pretty common, and since there's no digging involved, it doesn't give these substances any time to enter into the water supply or anywhere else on up on land, for that matter.
+To this same point, we'd also like to add that pipe bursting is also "greener" than other more conventional methods of sewer pipe repair.
+Handling toxic substances during the process of excavation can be pretty common, and since there's no digging involved with sewer pipe bursting, it doesn't give these substances any time to enter into the water supply or anywhere else on up on land, for that matter.

-Because you're not spending so much time digging, and so much time cleaning up your mess, you can spend more time doing the actual job that needs to be done - doing it more accurately and effectively.
-With pipe bursting methods you can repair up to 200m of pipe a day, depending of course, on the job.
+Because you're not spending so much time digging with pipe bursting, and so much time cleaning up your mess, you can spend more time doing the actual job that needs to be done - doing it more accurately and effectively.
+With pipe bursting methods, you can repair up to 200m of pipe a day, depending of course, on the job.

 Most pipe repair contractors will offer a lifetime guarantee on their pipes.
 Likewise, pipe repair contractors will use high quality, seamless pipes, that eliminate the potential for root intrusion and gapped joints.
 Today's trenchless technology methods are able to offer a guarantee of work, where as a similar guarantee before such methods, just couldn't be warranted.